cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 This package contains the classes that make up the TetradFX UI.

-[A lot of the boilerplace code here was done by ChatGPT.
+[A lot of the boilerplace code here was done by ChatGPT and GitHub's Copilot.
 Everything' been cross-checked.]

 Goals of first draft.
 (These are not in any particular order.)